weshebert20/tunely/README.md

 ![alt text](https://media.giphy.com/media/3oEjHIxD6j01Q8ZWbm/giphy.gif "Kanye")

 Kanye has ideas, but he needs more resources!!
 That's where you come in.
-We all know people only use 20% of their brain, but kanye uses 100%.
+We all know people only use 20% of their brain, but Kanye uses 100%.
-He needs the space in his brain that he’s currently using to remember the worlds greatest album collection (kanye’s own collection) so he can solve cancer. or something.
+He needs the space in his brain that he’s currently using to remember the world's greatest album collection (Kanye’s own collection) so he can solve cancer.
+Or something.
 Kanye needs a single page web app to list all of the albums in his collection and a way to add more when he drops new ones.
 If you accomplish this task, I'm told he will "love you like Kanye loves Kanye"... which as we know... is a lot.

-Full stack JavaScript Application.
+## Full stack JavaScript Application

 Prerequisites:
 * jQuery, AJAX